 Type of FSA

-• The Health Care FSA (Bronze and Bronze Plus participants are not eligible) helps pay for eligible expenses such as medical, dental and vision expenses that are not reimbursed by any insurance plan and are not itemized on your IRS tax return.
+- The Health Care FSA (Bronze and Bronze Plus participants are not eligible) helps pay for eligible expenses such as medical, dental and vision expenses that are not reimbursed by any insurance plan and are not itemized on your IRS tax return.
 It can also cover copays, coinsurance, and certain over-the-counter products.
-The Health Care FSA has a contribution limit of $3,050.
+You will elect a before-tax contribution amount based on a full calendar year up to the 2025 IRS maximum contribution of $3,300.
+However, due to the shortened plan year, you will only receive the contributions that were made from August 1 through December 31.

-• The Dependent Care FSA helps pay for the care of a child under age 13 or elderly dependents while you and your spouse (if married) are working.
+- The Dependent Care FSA helps pay for the care of a child under age 13 or elderly dependents while you and your spouse (if married) are working.
 Eligible expenses include day care centers, summer day camps, nanny services, and elder care facilities.
-The Dependent Care FSA has a contribution limit of $5,000.
+You will elect a before-tax contribution amount based on a full calendar year up to the 2025 IRS maximum contribution of $5,000 (or $2,500 if you are married and filing taxes separately).
+However, due to the shortened plan year, you will only receive the contributions made that were from August 1 through December 31.

 Dependent Care FSA